cenkai88/vue-svg-icon/README.md

 ```
 import Icon from 'vue-svg-icon/Icon.vue';
 Vue.component('icon', Icon);
-Icon.inject('chameleon'); //the name of your svg pic
+Icon.inject('chameleon'); // the name of your svg pic
 ```
 ### 5. use the svg icon in your vue
 ```